 1933—On January 12, 1933, the Omaha Urban League produced an Emancipation Day program for KOIL radio.

 1934—A Krug Park program was mentioned in the paper in September 1934, but no details were provided.
 After that, there was no mention of Emancipation Day for several years.
 In 1938, radical change happened.

 1937—Throughout the 1930s, the Omaha Guide, a Black-owned newspaper, sponsored an Emancipation Day celebration.
 Their celebrations were held at the Elks Hall, and featured music, speeches, readings, vocal performances, and prayers.

 The New Afro-American Day

-1938—Inviting African Americans from across the Midwest to attend a gathering at Omaha’s Krug Park on September 10, 1938, the new Black newspaper called the Omaha Star was an ambitious sponsor of that year’s Emancipation Day celebrations.
-Rebranded as “Afro-American Day,” the newspaper anticipated 20,000 participants and suggested civic organizations, clubs, fraternities, civic groups, churches and others promote the event and take part.
+1938—Inviting African Americans from across the Midwest to attend a gathering at Omaha’s Krug Park on September 10, 1938, a new Black newspaper called the Omaha Star was an ambitious sponsor of that year’s Emancipation Day celebrations.
+A new event ostensibly to advertise the new paper, it was rebranded as “Afro-American Day,” the newspaper anticipated 20,000 participants and suggested civic organizations, clubs, fraternities, civic groups, churches and others promote the event and take part.
 A massive parade made of dozens of entries was planned with a police escort leading it, followed by massive activities at Krug Park.
 There were rides, a swing contest featuring two bands, prominent speakers, and prizes awaiting attendees.
 There was also free ice cream and free admittance to the park.
 Attendance was high, speakers were vivacious, and free ice cream was enjoyed by hundreds of children at the gathering.